 Vacation is sought out by anyone who wants to relax and break free from the daily routine at home.
-In today’s world, vacation is more than ever aspirational; a plethora of dreamy imagery from places far and wide on Instagram feeds is conjured, with tanned bodies on a vibrant green cliffs overlooking twinkling Mediterranean villages, and handmade sandals stepping through ancient ruins strewn on the ground in ancient coastal cities or Aperol spritzes clinking over a setting sun on the bow of a megayacht.
-Every day these wanderlust images populate your IG feed making you drool with epic destination lust, the exclusive paradises being enjoyed by the masses as you scroll through them from your desk!
+In today’s world, vacation is more than ever aspirational.
+A plethora of dreamy imagery on Instagram feeds comes to mind.
+Tanned bodies on vibrant green cliffs overlooking twinkling Mediterranean villages, handmade sandals stepping through ancient ruins strewn on the ground in ancient coastal cities or Aperol spritzes clinking over a setting sun on the bow of a megayacht.
+Every day these wanderlust images populate your IG feed making you drool with 'destination lust', the exclusive paradises being enjoyed as you scroll through them from your desk!

 Epic-destination travel is now the “norm” as we seek more experiential and awe-inspiring places.
 At least it’s the new #goal for everyone looking to escape and explore and maybe capture some ‘like’ worthy shots.
 We won’t settle for less than extraordinary so we travel to find it.